 Bones has plainly stated in one episode that she's attracted to good men, and eventually falls for Booth who is charming, kindhearted, and loyal.

-In similar fashion to the entry in the Comic Books section, this trope is pretty much the raison d'etre of the first two seasons of Lois and Clark.
+Lois and Clark: In similar fashion to the entry in the Comic Books section, this trope is the raison d'etre of the first two seasons.
 Lois has a history of jerk boyfriends (if you can call them that), but still has romantic longings — though she'll deny it vehemently if you ask.
 Then she meets Clark and finds that he's not a jerk, though those pesky Secret Identity problems make this less clear-cut to her than viewers may think.
 Once they get together, the trope morphs into How To Live With A Super-hero.

 In Being Human, Annie definitely goes for the Nice Guy.
 Sadly, this usually doesn't end too well for her.
 The closest she came would probably be Mitchell, who was her friend since he moved in with George, defended her after Tully tried to sexually assault her and faced his own demons to rescue her from Hell.
 Meanwhile, Nina is very happy with the sweet George, to the point of being happy to have a family with him.

 This is used for the main plot in an episode of Boy Meets World.
 A girl Shawn likes says he's a good kisser, but that Cory is better boyfriend material.
 Shawn realizes that his The Casanova ways aren't doing him any favors and changes his tune, which impresses the girl and convinces her to give him another chance.

 For the vast majority of Community, Britta falls firmly into the All Girls Want Bad Boys camp- a trait which causes her endless grief and highlights her self-hating nature.
 When she gets into a relationship with TroyBarnes, it shows how much she's grown as a person.